September 1 THOUGHTS BECOME WORDS

 Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.

 Even athletes know that some things are more valuable than money.
 For example, playing for a championship and having good relationships are more valuable than money.
 Health is more valuable than money.
 There are some things that money can’t buy.
 A relationship with God is more important than money.
 This means that you should put more effort into your relationship with God than you do in pursuit of money.
-What do you value most?
+Name the things that are important to you.

 September 22 THINKING

 As an athlete, one of our greatest enemies is pride.
 When you are playing well, people come and praise you.
 It is easy to stop and think that you have done it all yourself.
 While it does take lots of effort, athletes all use the abilities that they were born with.
 Plus, we always have had others work with us.
 We are a product of many things.
 As Christians, we need to remember this as well.
 We are where we are today because of God and the help of others.
-Do you struggle with pride?
+In what areas of your life do you struggle with pride?

 September 24 ENJOYMENT